-If you subscribe to Salesforce, you most likely integrate it with marketing automation, support or other tools.
-Those integrations let you gleam more insights into your customers and prospects while keeping everyone on the same page.
+You most likely integrate it with marketing automation, support, or other tools if you subscribe to Salesforce.
+Those integrations let you glean more insights into your customers and prospects while keeping everyone on the same page.
 Still, the integrations also generate activities that count against your CRM data space allotment, quickly using up that space.
-As that space fills up from integrations and pipeline activities, Salesforce Admins may start to get complaints about app performance, and IT managers will be faced with either buying more storage space, increasing their CRM costs, or finding another solution.
+As that space fills up from integrations and pipeline activities, Salesforce Admins may start to get complaints about app performance.
+As a result, IT managers will be faced with either buying more storage space, increasing their CRM costs, or finding another solution.

 Note: As of this writing, Salesforce provides a total of approximately 10GB of data and 10GB of file storage as part of their monthly fees.
 The price tag for an additional 500 MB of space is $1,500.
 Salesforce also notes that “at some point, beyond 100%, performance will be degraded.”

 For SaaS CRMs, your company’s pipeline and support activities are most likely consuming most of your data space.
 Pipeline activities can include sales along with marketing emails and campaigns.
 For example, a marketing automation tool will record activities such as email opens and clicks in SaaS CRMs, like Salesforce.
 Those activities show up on contact and lead records.
 So what’s the first step in managing your SaaS data storage costs?

 So what are the three steps to take to manage your Salesforce data storage costs?

 Step 1: Get to Know Your Salesforce Data, Leveraging Storage Reports